How Retainers Keep Your Smile in Shape After Braces

-Dr. Caballero has helped thousands of patients in Bremerton and Port Orchard maintain their perfect smiles by making retainers an easy part of their routine.
-Here’s everything you need to know about why using retainers matters and how to do it right.
+Dr. Caballero has helped thousands of patients in Bremerton and Port Orchard hold onto their results simply by making retainers a natural part of daily life.
+Here’s what you need to know about why retainers matter and how to get the most out of them.

 Why Using Retainers Matters

-Your teeth are never fixed in place on their own.
-Once your braces or aligners come off, they naturally want to shift back to their old positions.
-That’s where retainers come in, acting as the guardians of your new smile and holding everything in place while your bones and gums stabilize.
+Teeth are not fixed in place on their own.
+Once your braces or aligners come off, they have a natural tendency to drift back toward their original positions.
+Retainers step in to hold everything in place while your bones and gums fully stabilize around the new alignment.

 Benefits of using retainers include:

-- Protecting the investment you made in orthodontic care
+• Protecting the time and investment you put into your care

-Whether you had clear aligners or traditional braces, using retainers guarantees that your smile stays exactly where it should be.
+Whether you went through clear aligner therapy or traditional braces, wearing your retainer consistently is what keeps your smile exactly where it belongs.

 Fixed vs. Removable Retainers